 The morning of May 22nd, 1989, Lake Havasu was calm, the air is still and the Curtiss is ready, at last, to be kicked out of the nest.
 It's time to see, after nearly ten months, whether this beautiful Curtiss R3C-2 really will fly, so it's off to the water.

 All of the Schneider Cup aircraft that were built for our event were major projects requiring lots of time and many skills.
 Every entry was a scratch built masterpiece of engineering.

 On our Curtiss R3C-2 the engineering and building crew was John Hanks, Jerry Leciej, Bob Martin, Larry Tate and Bob Whelan.
 J.T.
 Scott and his spray gun applied the final coats of butyrate dope.

 Under Larry Tate's leadership, the guys began by assembling the left fuselage half and the upper wing.
 Soon, though, we ran into trouble.
 For some reason, the fuselage did not form a smooth arc.
-As we studied the problem, we determined that the formers were not correctly drawn and as we modified each former, we corrected our fixtures so future parts would be correct.
+As we studied the problem, we determined that the a was not correctly drawn and as we modified each former, we corrected our fixtures so future parts would be correct.